swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 that users keep these concerns architecturally separate.
-But really this should come as no surprise, the predominant culture leans on string based templates, CSS selectors, and direct DOM manipulation - all markers of "place oriented" programming and potential bottlenecks that Om leaves behind.
+But really this should come as no surprise, the predominant culture leans on string based templates, CSS selectors, and direct DOM manipulation - all markers of *place oriented* programming and potential bottlenecks that Om leaves behind.

 Hopefully this gives fans of the current crop JS MVCs and even people